Last Reviewed: April 11, 2018

 Applies to: dtSearch Publish 7

-dtSearch and the dtSearch Engine are often used to publish documents on a CD, DVD, or other media.
-This article will describe a way to do this using a browser-Based user interface, so users can access the documents just as they would access a web site.
+dtSearch and the dtSearch Engine are often used to publish documents on a DVD or other portable media.
+This article will describe a way to do this using a browser-based user interface, so users can access the documents just as they would access a web site.
 (Note: a distribution license is required before media containing the dtSearch Engine can be distributed to users.)

 Some advantages of a browser-based user interface include: it provides high-quality display of HTML files, so web sites will appear just as they do on the original site; it can be customized simply by changing some HTML files; it is easy for customers to use; and no software has to be installed on the user's hard disk to access the content.

 If the documents are currently on a web site, you can use a web site download utility to download the HTML and image files into a local directory.
-Two good products for downloading web sites are:
+A good open-source product for downloading web sites is:

 HTTrack, http://www.httrack.com/ (free)

-In addition to downloading the files, these products will also fix the links in the HTML files so they will work when the files are opened locally.
+In addition to downloading the files, these products can also fix the links in the HTML files so they will work when the files are opened locally.

 Once you have the documents, you can use the "CD Wizard" included with the dtSearch Engine that automates the process of setting up a master folder.
 Each folder contains a set of documents, software, and dtSearch indexes that is ready to be transferred to a CD or DVD.
 You can create any number of master folders, and each folder can contain any number of document folders and indexes.